Simple, fermented lemons made by fermenting in a vacuum bag.

-Cut the lemons into quarters the long way, then combine with the salt and seal in the vacuum bag.
+Cut the lemons into quarters the long way, then add salt, mix, and quickly seal in the vacuum bag.
 Allow the lemons to ferment in the bag for 2 weeks, or until sour to your liking.

 As the fermentation progresses, the bag will inflate from carbon dioxide.
 While I've never had a bag burst, I do cut the corner off of the bag as needed to release carbon dioxide, resealing the cut corner without using the vacuum to keep the lemons contained.